Updated: Apr 19

 3. You teach them something about God’s faithfulness.
 2 Timothy 2:13 tells us that “when we are faithless, He remains faithful, He cannot deny Himself.”
 When you come back, you show a young man how faithful God is and how He will not give up on him.

 4. You teach the foundational philosophy it takes for almost all of life.
 Nothing happens overnight.
 Almost anything worth accomplishing takes a level of persistence and perseverance.
 Each time you come back, you’re instilling a willingness in a young man to make the commitment necessary to succeed in all aspects of life.

 I could go on and on, but by now you get the point.
-No matter how flakey, how disorganized, how dishonest, or just plain different your Driver’s mindset is, it will not be overcome without a consistent, persistent example of the love of Christ being set for them.
-Your job as a mentor is not to change your Driver but to be the example of what it takes to live this life in a joy filled, fulfilling way.
-God has a purpose for your Driver but these young men lack the example that many of us have had.
+No matter how flakey, how disorganized, how dishonest, or just plain different your young dad’s mindset is, it will not be overcome without a consistent, persistent example of the love of Christ being set for them.
+Your job as a mentor is not to change him but to be the example of what it takes to live this life in a joy filled, fulfilling way.
+God has a purpose for your young dad but these young men lack the example that many of us have had.
 The single best way you can set that example is to come back.